-The Xe Pian National Protected Area (NPA), established in 1993 and covering an area of 2,400 square kilometres, is considered to be one of the top three most biologically important protected areas in Laos.
-Rare wildlife species can be found in unique habitats, including wetlands with large water birds and areas of lowland forests hosting large mammals.
+The Xe Pian National Protected Area (NPA) was established in 1993 and covering an area of 2,400 square kilometers.
+This NPA is considered to be one of the top three most biologically important nature reserves in Laos.

 Venture into the area to enjoy ecotourism activities while knowing that your support helps to provide opportunities for local villagers.
 You can ride on the back of an elephant, opt for some trekking in the forest, canoe with a local guide through the wetlands in the rainy season, or simply relax and observe life in the wetlands.